 Rich in history, Edinburgh is the kind of city I love to visit, where everything is easily accessible on foot.
 That is as long as one is prepared for all the hills and steps, Edinburgh makes for an excellent workout.
 Dominated by the castle, sitting high on a hill, and Edinburgh’s dramatic architecture, especially in the Old Town.
 Houses and buildings are stacked on top of each other, with alleyways in-between, I immediately felt like I was on a Harry Potter set (well, the book was penned in this city).
+There are lots of wonderful independent shops to explore.
 I started the day early to stroll and explore this enchanting city, starting on Cockburn Street.
 These are my 16 favorite Edinburgh shops that I discovered on my rambles.

 7 Cockburn Street